jpcima/fast-filters/README.md

 # fast-filters
 Implementation of FIR and IIR filters optimized for SIMD processing

+This package provides filter classes built with C++ templates and a mix of intrinsics and GCC vector extensions.
+This allows the library to provide all SIMD variants with a single source code, however this limits support to the compilers which have the vector extensions, which are currently GCC and Clang.

 ## Benchmarks

 The following benchmarks have been computed on x86_64 Linux with Intel(R) Core(TM) i7-6500U CPU @ 2.50GHz.